 So he decided to build his own device.
 A small handheld wand to treat it himself.
 Simple circuit board, basic firmware, nothing crazy.
 Vibrations and heat to mimic the warm water treatment, just portable.
 He wrote the firmware with AI in a weekend.
 The software wasn't the hard part anymore.
 The PCB design took him seven months.
 Yes, seven months of back-and-forth for a board that fits in a wand.

 And there are thousands of people like him.
-Engineers, makers, founders with ideas for simple hardware products who hit a wall the moment they need a circuit board designed.
+Engineers, robotics teams, medical device founders, small hardware companies - all hitting the same wall the moment they need a circuit board designed.

 If you ask an electrical engineer why their workflow is so manual, they'll tell you that's just how it is.
 That's the answer.
 Not because they like it, because nothing better exists.
 The EDA industry has operated this way for decades.
+Electronic design automation is a $19 billion industry that underpins everything from consumer electronics to aerospace and defense systems.
 The tools haven't meaningfully changed, and the problem itself is brutally hard.

 And if any of it isn't carefully accounted for, the board either doesn't work or literally self-destructs.
 It has to be 100%, not 90% correct.